brotkrueml/schema/Documentation/Developer/Index.rst

 ------------

-For usage in Fluid templates, each type is mapped to a view helper in the ``schema:type`` namespace.
-You assign the type properties as view helper arguments, e.g.:
+For usage in Fluid templates, each type is mapped to a view helper in the `schema:type` namespace.
+You assign the type properties as view helper arguments, for example:

 .. code-block:: html